 All ages are welcome, note that we think it isn't the best option for young children due to the potentially hazardous stairs and the quiet atmosphere – though there is a central pool.

 Children (4-12 years), Teens (over 12)

-The Suites, Superior Rooms and Deluxe Rooms have space for a baby cot or an extra bed (additional charges apply).
+The Suites and Deluxe Rooms have space for a baby cot or an extra bed (additional charges apply).

 Babysitters and childminders are available, request in advance.

 One baby cot to borrow, request in advance

 Remember baby and child equipment may be limited or need pre-booking

 The courtyard pool is unfenced and has steps.